 First Reading Should Be for Basic Understanding

-Aspirants who have just begun to prepare for the exam or are struggling with this book usually encounter one same problem - memorizing!
+Aspirants who have just begun to prepare for the exam or are struggling with this book usually encounter the same problem - memorizing!
 The essential details and information on every page of the book usually overwhelm the aspirants.
 Hence.
 Rule 1 of reading Laxmikant is not engaging yourself in the effort to memorize in the very first reading.
 The first reading should be made to get through the book and its content.
 Try and get familiar with the chronology of the book.
 Read each chapter carefully, just for the sake of understanding and not memorizing.

 Co-relate Chapters in Second Reading